Germany captures first men's gold medal at European Curling Championship since 2004 | TSN

 For the first time in 20 years, Germany has won the gold medal at the men's European Curling Championship.

-Skipped by 28-year-old Marc Muskatewitz, Germany defeated Scotland's Team Bruce Mouat, the No. 1 ranked team on the planet in men's curling, in Saturday's final by a score of 9-7 from Lohja, Finland.
+Skipped by 28-year-old Marc Muskatewitz, Germany defeated Scotland's Team Bruce Mouat, the No. 1 ranked men's team on the planet, in Saturday's final by a score of 9-7 from Lohja, Finland.

 “It feels amazing, everything worked out this weekend, it’s incredible, it’s unbelievable, a little bit unreal,” Muskatewitz told World Curling.